rippler7/whizardry/replit.md

-# Educational RPG Game
+# Educational RPG Game - Modernized

 ## Overview

-This is a web-based educational RPG game built with a modern full-stack architecture.
-The game combines educational content (questions and quizzes) with RPG mechanics, featuring a top-down 2D game world where players answer questions to unlock treasures, defeat enemies, and progress through the game.
+This is a web-based educational RPG game that has been successfully modernized from a legacy PHP/SQL architecture to a modern React/JSON/TypeScript stack.
+The game combines educational content (questions and quizzes) with RPG mechanics, featuring a top-down 2D Phaser 3 game world where players answer questions to unlock treasures, defeat enemies, and progress through multiple dungeons.

+**Recent Major Update (July 19, 2025)**: Successfully converted the entire game from PHP/SQL backend to React/JSON frontend while preserving all original functionality and significantly enhancing gameplay mechanics.

 ## User Preferences